May 22, 2025

 Improving Children’s Behavioral Health in Florida: Addressing Challenges and Expanding Care

 This panel will explore the current landscape of children’s behavioral health in Florida, examining the unique challenges faced by youth, their families, and healthcare providers in navigating care.
-Panelists will discuss key issues such as rising rates of anxiety, depression, and trauma, as well as barriers to accessing timely, culturally competent, and effective services.
+Panelists will discuss key issues such as rising rates of anxiety, depression, and trauma, as well as barriers to accessing timely and effective services.
 Experts will share strategies for expanding care options, enhancing early intervention, and addressing systemic gaps that contribute to delays in diagnosis and treatment.

 10:45-11:45